-BS6396 applies to electrical installations in office and educational furniture connected to the supply by a 13A plug complying with BS1363 – the Standard UK square pin plug.
-Installations complying with BS6396 may also be specified in locations where UK electrical practice and sockets are also used such as the Eire, UAE, Singapore and Hong Kong.
-Furniture installations connected by other means such as underfloor track tap-offs, Industrial connectors or hard wiring should be installed in accordance with BS7671 Requirements for Electrical Installations.
+BS6396 applies to electrical installations in office and educational furniture connected to the supply by a Standard UK BS1363 square pin 13A fused plug.
+In addition to the UK, installations complying with BS6396 may also be specified in locations where UK electrical practice and sockets are also used such as the Eire, UAE, Singapore, and Hong Kong.
+Furniture installations connected to the building mains AC by other means such as underfloor track tap-offs, industrial connectors, or hard wiring are not covered by BS6396 and should be installed in accordance with the BS7671 Requirements for Electrical Installations.

-Recently updated to include furniture for use in educational establishments – Schools – Colleges – Libraries – Universities
+BS6396 Includes furniture for use in educational establishments – Schools – Colleges – Libraries – Universities.

-The latest review of BS6396 published in November 2008 widened the Scope of the Standard to include Educational furniture.
+The 2008 edition of BS6396 widened the Scope of the Standard to include Educational furniture.
 Effectively bringing electrical installations in educational furniture connected by means of a 13A plug under the same rules as commercial office desks and workstations.
 This change was requested by the British Standard Committee with responsibility for Educational furniture to ensure that students in schools, colleges, universities and training establishments enjoy the same levels of safety as staff in commercial premises.
-Installations in these establishments connected by other means will need to comply with BS7671.
+Installations in these establishments connected to the building AC mains by other means will need to comply with BS7671.

-Restricts the number of sockets connected from a single 13A plug to a maximum of 6
+BS6396 restricts the number of sockets connected from a single 13A plug to a maximum of 6.

-BS6396 restricts the maximum number of sockets fed from a single 13A plug supply to 6 when they are individually fused at 3.15A.
+BS6396 restricts the maximum number of sockets fed from a single 13A plug supply to 6 when they are individually protected at 3.15A.
 These restrictions should not be exceeded as it may lead to overload or excessive earth leakage currents back to the supply.
-The sockets on BS6396 compliant installations are for use with equipment with a maximum current rating of 5A.
-The furniture mounted sockets must not be used for high current appliances such as kettles, vacuum cleaners, and heaters.
-If equipment exceeding this rating is to be used on the furniture this must be connected directly to its own 13A supply socket.
+The sockets on BS6396 compliant installations are intended for use with equipment with a maximum current rating of 3A and must not be used for high current appliances such as kettles, vacuum cleaners, and heaters.
+If equipment exceeding this rating is to be used on the furniture must be connected directly to a dedicated floor or wall 13A supply socket.
 The cable may be routed through the furniture.

 All sockets must be individually fused – 5A for a maximum of 4 sockets – 3.15A for a maximum of 6 sockets.

-OE Electrics power modules are fitted with ceramic anti-surge HRC fuses as standard.
+OE Electrics power modules fitted with our fused UK sockets are fitted with ceramic anti-surge HRC fuses as standard.
 Replacements must be of the same type and rating and comply with the restrictions as previously indicated.
 Under no circumstances should glass fuses be used as replacements even though the rating may be the same.

-Furniture to be provided with facilities for cabling and sockets
+Furniture is to be provided with facilities for cabling and sockets.

 For compliance with BS6396 the furniture into which the electrical accessories and cabling are to be installed must comply with relevant structural strength and stability Standards.
-Facilities for mounting sockets in accessible locations, routes for cables and cable clamps should be provided.
+BS6396 requires that sockets should be mounted in accessible locations free from the risk of liquid spillage, and the safe routing and securing of power cords should be provided.

-All OE Electrics modules are supplied with a facility for earthing the module to furniture.
-Some modules, such as POWERUNIT, POWERBOX, come complete with a 250mm long 1.5mm 2 earth bond cable terminated with M5 ring terminal as standard.
-Earth leads are available to order for all other modules.
-The earth bond cables may be removed and replaced to meet the installations earthing requirements.
+Many OE Electrics modules when fitted with UK sockets are supplied as standard with a facility for earthing the furniture metalwork via the module.
+To aid this some modules, such as POWERUNIT, POWERBOX, come complete with a 250mm long 1.5mm 2 earth bond cable terminated with an M5 ring terminal as standard.
+Earth leads are available to order for all other modules including those with non UK socket types.
 If earth cables are not required please indicate this on placing any order.

-OE Electrics can provide suitable desktop and under-desk units to meet the requirements of BS6396.
+OE Electrics can provide a wide range of desktop and under-desk units correctly configured to meet the requirements of BS6396.

 OE Electrics can provide bespoke solutions in these situations to ensure the operational requirements, as well as those of safety, standards and statutory regulations, are simply and cost-effectively achieved.
 Power distribution units can be supplied with: